Skip to content

 For foreign-invested companies in Vietnam, F&B and client entertainment invoices can become tax-sensitive if the supplier later becomes inactive or high-risk.
 Learn what documentation FDI companies should keep beyond the e-invoice to protect their tax position.

-AI Summary: For foreign-invested companies in Vietnam, F&B and client entertainment invoices can become tax-sensitive if the supplier later becomes inactive or high-risk.
+Summary: For foreign-invested companies in Vietnam, F&B and client entertainment invoices can become tax-sensitive if the supplier later becomes inactive or high-risk.
 Attorney Vu Manh Quynh of ECOVIS Vietnam Law explains what documentation FDI companies should maintain beyond the e-invoice to protect their tax position during inspections.

 Attorney Vu Manh Quynh is the Managing Partner of ECOVIS Vietnam Law, advising international investors on Foreign Direct Investment (FDI), corporate governance, and regulatory compliance in Vietnam.